 Walking the Path

 The Pearling Path can be experienced and visited at any point of its 3,5km stretch that snakes through the old alleyways of Muharraq.
-However, to get the best introduction to the path and all its sites, visitors are encouraged to start their visit at the Bu Mahir Fort and Bu Mahir Interpretative centre.

-Visitors can also choose to start their visit at the Pearling Path Visitors and Interpretation Centre, which sits in the heart of Muharraq at the entrance of the Qayssareyah Suq, and hosts an exhibition space with rotating exhibits on pearling history alongside a cafe and auditorium.
-The urban components of the Pathway, including the street lighting and 17 public squares have been completed and offer a unique chance to be guided through the old roads of Muharraq to rediscover the old pearling capital of the Gulf.
+Visitors can choose to start their visit at the Pearling Path Visitors and Interpretation Centre, which sits in the heart of Muharraq at the entrance of the Qayssareyah Suq, and hosts an exhibition space with rotating exhibits on pearling history alongside a cafe and auditorium.
+The urban components of the Pathway, including the street lighting and 16 public squares have been completed and offer a unique chance to be guided through the old roads of Muharraq to rediscover the old pearling capital of the Gulf.

 The following houses and sites on the path are currently open to the public: